theo-armour/theo-armour.github.io/posts/ageism.md

 * Envisage themselves as third-agers only

+An interesting thing is I cn go to any bar late at night have have great conversations with complete strangers half my age.
+But once we go home, we never ever see each other again.
+Even if exchange contact data.

 ### Have you personally felt the sting of ageism inside or outside of a work environment?
 Please explain.